LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 This prints, or displays, the combined files within the shell.
 However, it is too long to read on this window!
-Luckily, by using the `>` redirector, you can send the output to a new file, rather than the terminal window.
+Luckily, by using the `>` redirector, we can send the output to a new file, rather than the terminal window.

 Hit up arrow to get to your last command and amend the line to: